daasity-nathan/daasity-workflows/making-a-pipeline-change.md

 1. Open a query--running console where you can run the query to make the change
 2. Identify which file(s) need to be changed
     a.
 Create a secondary test if it is helpful, make sure to maintain the main test.
+2. Reset this source (using reset file in the tests directory).
+    a.
+Build to the file that is needing the change
 3. Make change to file, run query, run test
     a.
 Avoid making formatting changes, to ensure clean commits
 4. Repeat `3` until passing